What do I do after a car accident?

 If a car accident is your fault, the other driver will usually claim against your insurance.

-There’s rarely a need for car accident cases to go to court but some drivers might hire ‘no win no fee’ law firms to try and claim compensation for injuries or expenses such as lost wages.
+There’s rarely a need for car accident cases to go to court but some drivers might hire ‘no win no fee’ law firms to try and claim compensation for personal injuries or expenses such as lost wages.

 Will I lose money if the other driver is uninsured?